 The types of SFTs the Funds may use consist of repurchase or reverse-repurchase transactions, and securities lending transactions.
-The Funds may use these SFTs for efficient portfolio management purpose and may use total return swaps for efficient portfolio management purposes and/or investment purposes in accordance with the Funds' investment objective and policy and within the limits set out in the section titled "Borrowing and Lending Powers."
+The Funds may use these SFTs for efficient portfolio management purpose and may use total return swaps for efficient portfolio management purposes and/or investment purposes in accordance with the Funds' investment objective and policy and within the limits set out below.

-Subject to the limitations referred to in the section titled "Borrowing and Lending Powers", any assets of a Fund may be the subject of such SFTs and total return swaps.
-Typically the maximum of 300% of a Fund's assets may be subject to SFT(s) and total return swaps, with an expectation that at any time up to 170% of a Fund's assets may be subject to such arrangements.
+Subject to the limitations referred to below and in the section titled "Borrowing and Lending Powers", any assets of a Fund may be the subject of such SFTs and total return swaps.
 SFTs will only be entered into with counterparties meeting the requirements as set out in the Regulations and other than the requirements of the Regulations, there are no pre-specified restrictions on the legal status, country of origin or minimum credit rating of any counterparty in such transactions.
+The current maximum and expected proportion of each Fund's assets which may be subject to total return swaps or SFTs, expressed as the gross sum of notionals as a percentage of the Net Asset Value, is set out in the table below.
+None of the Funds currently enter into securities lending transactions.